SHARANU-ULLEGADDI/Propensity_Model/README.md

 Step 1: Data Reading and Data  Preprocesing

 Step 2: Checking for missing values and handling those missing values
-  <br>The missing values in the model replaced using various techniques like mean, mode, median, KNN imputer etc<\br>
+  <br>The missing values in the model replaced using various techniques like mean, mode, median, KNN imputer etc

 Step 3: Data Analysis
 The data was analysed to get most of the insights form the data, using pandas and matplotlib to visualize those.